 Leavenworth National Fish Hatchery, located along beautiful Icicle Creek, is a spectacular location to picnic, observe wildlife, learn about the salmon life cycle, and enjoy a nature walk year-round.
 We host a variety of outdoor recreational activities throughout the year.
 Cascade Discovery School is located here.
 Activities include hatchery tours, Wenatchee River Salmon Festival, other special events, horseback rides, winter snowshoe tours, cross country skiing, fish viewing, and outdoor summer theater.

 For information about educational programs, visit our Get Involved page.

 The hatchery grounds are open to the public every day of the year (no overnight parking or camping).
 A self-guided tour brochure (English, Spanish) will help guide you around the hatchery grounds and trails.
 You can find a brochure at the signboards located at Hatchery Park, in front of the main hatchery building, and at our main trailhead leading to the Icicle Creek Nature Trail.

-The visitor center is open when staffing is available.
+Due to local Covid-19 community levels, our hatchery buildings and Visitor Center are temporarily closed to the public, but there are still plenty of fish to see in our outdoor ponds.
 You are always welcome to explore the outdoors.
 Check our "Seasons of Wildlife" section to find out what you might see during your visit.

 What We Do